Australian first: Human coronavirus vaccine trials begin in South Australia

 Forty volunteers aged between 18 and 65 will be given two doses three weeks apart and will then have blood tests to measure protective antibody and their responses.

-Vaxine research director Nikolai Petrovsky says COVAX-19 uses a type of technology that mirrors previous work on vaccines for the SARS coronavirus.
+Vaxine research director Nikolai Petrovsky said COVAX-19 used a type of technology that mirrored previous work on vaccines for the SARS coronavirus.

-He says it’s believed to provide the most certain and reliable results.
+He said it was thought to provide the most certain and reliable results.

 Known as the recombinant spike protein approach, it seeks to induce a hormonal and cellular immune response.